NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

 <div class="col-md-3">
 </div>
   <div class="col-md-6">
-    <p style="font-family:arial">Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult.
+    <p style="font-family:arial"><br/>Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult.
 Endless attempts to identify with a society who refuse to see me.
 Speaking knowledge from a different perspective.
 Burning desire to be accepted.
 Pushing myself as far as possible, yet constantly falling short of others' expectations that can never be appeased.<br/>Abandoned into accepting my words will never be heard, no matter how loud I scream.
 Still clinging onto a dream that one day I'll finally be included.</p>
   </div>
   <div class="col-md-3">
     <a href="https://www.highlights.com/">
      <img src="https://lh3.googleusercontent.com/IYvjLRCr7aZAROvliTErcV7eB48hVe_9jIf5nDpfgoV9FqjQfu6D7RIny1W3OdfkaqJp6KZwl4d5IZ-LI_wrMFXQqjzDT3FZ2W0cCJMw87VtCY8tDkreKOkv04T77QuTzw0xlCwvpw=w2400"></img>
     </a>
-    <p style="font-family: arial; font-size: .65em; text-align: center">photo courtesy of Highlights Magazine</p>
+    <p style="font-family: arial; font-size: .65em; text-align: center">unlocked from the inside</p>
   </div>
 </div>